 - take part in discharge plans regarding your needs after you leave the hospital. - be told what to do and what to expect when you leave the hospital.

 make arrangements to leave the hospital as soon as possible after you are discharged.
-This page is blank

 SINAI GRACE HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY ADMISSION REQUIREMENTS

 PREREQUISITES FOR ADMISSION